clawpack/pyclaw/doc/rp.rst

  - *amdq* - (ndarray(...,meqn)) Left going fluctuation
  - *apdq* - (ndarray(...,meqn)) Right going fluctuation

-All of the input and output values are arrays except for *aux_global* which are located according to the following scheme
+Except for *aux_global*, all of the input and output values are arrays whose elements represent grid values with locations indicated by the following scheme
 ::

     Indexing works like this:  here mbc=2 as an example